X-ray reflectivity

 What is XRR analysis used for?

 X-ray reflectivity (XRR), also known as X-ray specular reflectivity or X-ray reflectometry, is a common thin film characterization technique.
-With XRR, it is possible to determine the thickness, density, and roughness of films composed of different materials, such as semiconductive, magnetic, and optical materials.
+With XRR, it is possible to determine the thickness, density, and roughness of thin films.

 Interested in thin film thickness measurements?
 Download our method selection guide!